• Home

 Special Situations: When Permits Get Complicated

-• Historic districts: Landmark Commission approval required before building permit
+• Historic districts: Landmark Commission approval required before building permit—adds 4-8 weeks

-• Multi-unit buildings: Need separate permits for each unit being renovated
+• Multi-unit buildings: May need separate permits for each unit being renovated

-• Basement kitchens: Additional egress and ceiling height requirements
+• Basement kitchens: Additional egress requirements, ceiling height minimums, ventilation codes

-• Gas line work: Requires licensed plumber, pressure testing, multiple inspections
+• Gas line work: Requires licensed plumber, pressure testing, gas company inspection

-• Zoning violations: Pre-existing non-conforming uses can complicate permits
+• Zoning violations: Pre-existing non-conforming uses can complicate permit approval

 • Look at job site: Permits must be posted visibly during construction per city ordinance

-• Inspection stickers: Green approval stickers should be on electrical panel after final inspection
+• Inspection stickers: Green approval stickers should appear on electrical panel after final inspection

 Navigating Chicago's permit process doesn't have to be overwhelming.
-With the right contractor and understanding of requirements, permits become a straightforward part of your kitchen renovation - not a roadblock.
-The key is planning ahead, budgeting properly for permit costs, and building that approval time into your timeline.
+With the right contractor and understanding of requirements, permits become a straightforward part of your kitchen renovation—not a roadblock.
+The key is planning ahead, budgeting properly for permit costs, and building approval time into your timeline.

 Remember that permits protect your investment, ensure safety, and preserve your home's value.
-When you eventually sell, permitted work is a selling point that reassures buyers everything was done right.
-The few thousand dollars and extra weeks for permits are insurance against much bigger problems down the road.
+When you eventually sell, properly permitted work is a selling point that reassures buyers everything was done correctly.
+The few hundred to few thousand dollars permits cost upfront is insurance against much bigger problems down the road.

-Do I need a permit to remodel my kitchen in Chicago?
+Do I need a permit to remodel my kitchen in Chicago in 2026?

 +

-How much does a kitchen remodel permit cost in Chicago?
+How much does a kitchen remodel permit cost in Chicago in 2026?

 +